harvester/docs/docs/install/harvester-configuration.md

 ```

 :::note
-Upgrading Harvester causes the changes to the OS in the `after-install-chroot` stage to be lost, so you must also configure the `after-upgrade-chroot`.
+Upgrading Harvester causes the changes to the OS in the `after-install-chroot` stage to be lost.
+You must also configure the `after-upgrade-chroot` to make your changes persistent across an upgrade.
 Refer to [Runtime persistent changes](https://rancher.github.io/elemental-toolkit/docs/customizing/runtime_persistent_changes/) before upgrading Harvester.
 :::

 DNS resolution is unavailable in the `after-install-chroot stage`, and the `nameserver` might not be available.
 If you need to access a domain name to install a package using an URL, create a temporary `/etc/resolv.conf` file first.
 For example: